henryantwi/global-ai-bootcamp-2025-workshop-ai-agents/README.md

 ## Documentation

-See the full documentation at [Contoso Sales AI Agent](https://aka.ms/agent-service-workshop-docs)
+See the full documentation at [Build your first agent with Azure AI Agent Service](https://workshop-ai-agents.globalaibootcamp.com)